Image by Rick Wyatt

 Massachusetts Bay Colony

-Roger Williams stated the cross was a symbol of the antichrist, so John Endicott, the Governor of Massachusetts Bay Colony, ordered the cross removed from the Colonial Red Ensign.
+After Roger Williams stated the cross was a symbol of the antichrist, John Endicott, a former Governor of Massachusetts Bay Colony, led an attempt to have part of the cross removed from the militia colours of the troops at Salem.
 The Great and General Court of the Massachusetts Bay Colony found Endicott had "exceeded the lymits of his calling" and punished him by forbidding him to hold public office for one year.
-Then they gave the citizens permission to do as they wanted with the flag design, and without exception, they all removed the crosses from their flags.

 Image by Rick Wyatt

-The Calvert Arms/King's Colors has the antique gold and black diamonds of the Calvert coat of arms as the field.
-The Calverts were the Lords Baltimore, lords proprietors of the Royal Colony of Maryland.
+The Calvert Arms/King's Colors has the antique gold and black diamonds of the Calvert coat-of-arms as the field.
+The Calverts were the Lord Proprietors of the Royal Colony of Maryland.
 (This is the same design that is used in two quarters of the current flag of the State of Maryland, the other two quarters use the design of the "Crosslands.")

-The Maryland Militia fought under the Calvert Arms/King's Colors in their expedition of 1754 and this may have been the first non-British flag to go into battle with George Washington.
+The Maryland Militia fought under the Calvert Arms in their expedition of 1754 and this may have been the first first British-American flag to go into battle with George Washington.
 It was certainly used in King Philip's War of 1675 and in the later French and Indian War.

 The French Explorers and Colonies